shrugs/songaday.world/README.md

   - [ ] on update, update title and description
 - [ ] beard clean cutdown
 - [x] login/auth pages should respect to param
+- [ ] implement email sending for auth flow
-- [ ] make sure links sent to email include to param
+  - [ ] make sure links include ?to= param for redirects
 - [ ] return only .song from user/get instead of all of their collected songs if we're only showing a single song per user as avatar
 - [x] figure out why setToken(undefined) doesn't let the cache reset
   - what's happening is that initialData is still known for a pageload that occurs while logged in so when we nuke the token, we end up calling useSWR with the old initial data